Thomascountz/peanuts2/README.md

 # Peanuts2

 Normally, when an app needs serious refactoring, we simply chip away at it.
-However, since [Peanuts](https://github.com/Thomascountz/peanuts) was only an app for me to learn Rails with, it has outlived it's usefulness.
-Now, Peanuts2 has come in behind it to allow me to execute and exercise my current level of understanding about how best to use Rails to solve everyday problems.
+However, since [Peanuts](https://github.com/Thomascountz/peanuts) was only an app for me to learn Rails with, it has outlived its usefulness.
+Now, Peanuts2 has come in behind it to allow me to execute and exercise my current level of understanding and to really take a stab at making this a reality.

 ## Overview